EstefaniaDel/travel-web-site/README.md

 - Clone this repository to your machine:

-...bash
-# Copy code git clone https://github.com/EstefaniaDel/travel-web-site.git
+  Copy code git clone https://github.com/EstefaniaDel/travel-web-site.git
-...

 - Open the `index.html` file in your web browser.